aleniconve/aleniconve/README.md

 - 🌱 I’m currently learning **React and Typescript**

 - 💬 Ask me about **anything you want.
 If I know the answer, good.
-If I don't, I will try to find it.**
+If I don't, I will try to find it.🤓**

 - 📫 How to reach me **contrerasx@gmail.com**